claudiocp/ohmydebn/README.md

 # Desktop Theme

 You can change the desktop theme by pressing `Ctrl + Shift + Super + space`.
 This will bring up a list of installed themes including the default Ohmydebn theme and several themes from Omarchy.
+If the theme you select has multiple backgrounds, you can switch to the next background by pressing `Ctrl + Shift + space`.

 ![OhMyDebn desktop themes](images/ohmydebn-theme-set-gui.png)